-Sharon Day, WEI Board Chair, is the Executive Director and co-founder of the Indigenous Peoples Task Force, a member of the Bois Forte Band of Ojibwe, an artist, musician, educator and community activist.
+Sharon Day, Board Member, is the Executive Director and co-founder of the Indigenous Peoples Task Force, a member of the Bois Forte Band of Ojibwe, an artist, musician, educator, and community activist.
 Sharon directed the Ogitchidag Theater Project for youth and created the Manidoowahdak Odena Housing Village for families living with HIV/AIDS in Minneapolis.
-Sharon has years of executive director experience and is particularly skilled in creating collaborations of people from diverse backgrounds to work on social justice issues and ensuring Native American leadership opportunities.
-Sharon directs the Indigenous garden at WEI’s Amador Hill campus.
+Sharon is particularly skilled in creating collaborations of people from diverse backgrounds to work on social justice issues.

-Hattie Bonds, WEI Treasurer, is Assistant Principal at Patrick Henry High School and Founding Board Member of Environmental Justice Advocates of Minnesota.
-Hattie is active in education and civil rights issues, including serving on numerous boards dedicated to educational advancement for low-income and students of color.
+Hattie Bonds, WEI Treasurer, Hattie Bonds is a retired public school administrator, a former Science teacher and community member who has served in many capacities.
+She is one of the founding members of EJAM, The Environmental Justice Advocates of Minnesota, and has served as president of The Minnesota Alliance of Black School Educators.
 Hattie has a B.S. in Elementary and Special Education from Lincoln University, Jefferson, Missouri; an M.A. in Educational Administration from the University of Missouri at Kansas City, Missouri; a Post-M.A.
-Secondary Science Certificate from the University of Missouri at Columbia, Missouri; and Doctorial courses from Saint Mary’s University of Minnesota.
+Secondary Science Certificate from the University of Missouri at Columbia, Missouri; and Doctoral courses from Saint Mary’s University of Minnesota.

-Tiffany Enriquez, Board Member, earned her B.A. in Art for Social Justice from the University of Minnesota and worked 10 years in experiential education with ages ranging from preschool to college, including two years as a co-teacher in Metro Urban Studies at HECUA and as an environmental justice educator for a local non-profit.
-Tiffany currently is the college and Career Coordinator at El Colegio High School, supporting primarily Latino and Native American students to transition from high school to post-secondary education.
-Tiffany has two young children who keep her on her toes from sunup to sundown and for whom she works relentlessley to improve educational outcomes for Minnesota youth.
+Tiffany Enriquez, Board Member earned her B.A. in Art for Social Justice from the U of M and worked 10 years in experiential education with ages ranging from preschool to college, including two years as a co-teacher in Metro Urban Studies at HECUA and as an environmental justice educator for a local nonprofit.
+Tiffany currently works at Achieve Mpls, the strategic non-profit partner of Minneapolis Public Schools where I coordinate Career and College readiness efforts at Roosevelt High School.
+Tiffany has two young children who keep her on her toes from sunup to sundown and for whom she works relentlessly to improve educational outcomes for MN youth.

 Nancy Hylden, Board Member, joined the WEI Board in July, 2011.
 In addition to being an organic foodie, she is an avid runner and an enthusiastic amateur artist.
 Nancy is also an attorney at Faegre & Benson law firm in Minneapolis.

-Elizabeth Kerwin, Board Member, is a Sister of St. Joseph and part of the Leadership Team of Loyola spirituality Center wher she has done spiritual companioning, retreats and workshops for more than twenty-five years.
+Elizabeth Kerwin, Board Member, is a Sister of St. Joseph and part of the Leadership Team of Loyola Spirituality Center where she has done spiritual companioning, retreats, and workshops for more than twenty-five years.
 Prior to forming the leadership team, Liz was the Director of the Spirituality Center for eighteen years.
 She serves on the Justice Commission of the Sisters of St. Joseph.
 She is a founding member and continues on the Earth Partners working group of the commission.
-Liz has a MA in biology from the University of Notre Dame and taught high school and college science for many eyars.
-She is a gardener, singer, cook and reader and is passionate about the care of the earth and the health of all that lives on the earth.
+Liz is a gardener, singer, cook, and reader and is passionate about the care of the earth and the health of all that lives on the earth.

-Robert Lilligren, Board Member and Capital Campaign Committee Member, is serving his second termas the Council Member representing three inner-city neighborhoods (Phillips, Whittier, and Stevens Square) on the Minneapolis City Council, where he chairs the Committee on the Whole.
-Robert serves on numerous boards including the Empowerment Zone Board, Minneapolis Convention Center Board, Midtown Community Works Partnership, Minneapolis American Indian Center Capital Campaign Committee, Minneapolis Crisis Nursery, OutFront Minnesota Board Member, Native Amercan Community Development Institute (Charter Member) and is a founding Board member of bikeon.org.
-An avid environmentalist and bicyclist, Robert is a member of the White Earth Band of Ojibwe and is the first American Indian to serve in the Minneapolis City Council.
+Robert Lilligren, , Board Member, is serving his third term as the Council Member representing three inner-city neighborhoods (Phillips, Whittier, and Stevens Square) on the Minneapolis City Council, where he chairs the Committee on the Whole.
+Robert serves on numerous boards, including the Empowerment Zone Board, Minneapolis Convention Center Board, Midtown Community Works Partnership, Minneapolis American Indian Center Capital Campaign Committee, Minneapolis Crisis Nursery, OutFront Minnesota Board Member, Native American Community Development Institute (Charter Member), and is a founding Board member of bikeon.org.
+An avid environmentalist and bicyclist, Robert is a member of the White Earth Band of Ojibwe and is the first American Indian to serve on the Minneapolis City Council.

-Maria Regan Gonzalez, Board Member, is a South Minneapolis Community Organizer with La Conexion de las Americas.
-Maria graduated from the University of Minnesota with a Bachelor of Arts in Global Studies: Environment and Sustainable Development in Latin America and Spanish Studies and holds a postgraduate certificate in Rural Sociology from La Universidad Autonoma de Chapingo, Mexico.
-Over the years, she has collaborated with a number of communities including refugees, Latino immigrants, indigenous campesinos and Minnesota organic farmers with her work spanning local and international community food systems.
-She is passionate about health equity, food justice and the connection between indentity and food.
-She enjoys camping, exploring the outdoors, Latin Jazz and creating
+Maria Regan Gonzalez, Board Member, is a South Minneapolis community member and health equity advocate.
+She graduated from the University of Minnesota with a Bachelor of Arts in Global Studies and Spanish Studies and holds a postgraduate certificate in Rural Sociology from La Universidad Autonoma de Chapingo, Mexico.
+Maria works as a Health Specialist for the City of Bloomington's Public Health Division to create policy, systems, and environmental changes to increase access to healthy food for low-income residents.
+Over the years, she has collaborated with a number of communities on work spanning local and international food systems.
+She is passionate about health equity, food justice and the connection between identity, health, and food.
+She enjoys camping, backpacking, jazz, and creating art.

 WEI’S NON-DISCRIMINATION POLICY